On this page:

 Learn about the benefits of T'ai Chi and Qi Gong (also known as Taiji Quan and Chi Kung).
 Meet some of our instructors and students.
 Discover how you can improve your health through balance, relax and calm your mind and body, benefit your immune system, and increase your vitality.

-Beginners' courses typically run for 36 classes, taught in three sets for 12 classes each (B1, B2, and B3), each class lasting one hour, meeting once a week, payable in blocks of four classes for $80, or 12 for $210.
+Beginners' Courses typically run for a minimum of 36 classes, taught in three sets for 12 classes each (B1, B2, and B3), each class lasting one hour, meeting once a week, payable in blocks of four classes for $80, or 12 for $210.
 Free make-ups available for missed classes!
 Only $10 to repeat a class!

 To register for one of our courses, or for more info, including location, start times and cost, please call 212-502-4112 or send us an email.